1. Hour Glucose Screen in Pregnancy

 - The bacteria take a few days to grow, and the results are sent to your doctor.

 What happens to babies born with the group B strep bacteria?

-- Group B strep is the most common cause of sepsis (blood infection) and meningitis (infection of the fluid and lining around the brain) in newborns.
+- Group B strep is the most common cause of sepsis, or blood infection, and meningitis, an infection of the fluid and lining around the brain, in newborns.